rickkas7/PublishQueueExtRK/README.md

-# PublishQueueExt
+# PublishQueueExtRK

-Queued publish for Particle devices using typed and extended publish
+**Queued publish for Particle devices using typed and extended publish**

-This is version of [PublishQueuePosixRK](https://github.com/rickkas7/PublishQueuePosixRK) that is designed for use with [typed and extended publish](https://docs.particle.io/reference/device-os/typed-publish/) in Device OS 6.3.0 and later.
+This is version of [PublishQueuePosixRK](https://github.com/rickkas7/PublishQueuePosixRK/) that is designed for use with [typed and extended publish](https://docs.particle.io/reference/device-os/typed-publish/) in Device OS 6.3.0 and later.

-This library can only be used on newer versions of Device OS, but offers several benefits:
+This library can only be used Device OS 6.3.0 and later, but offers several benefits:

-- Increased rate limit, no longer limited to 1 publish per second
+- Increased publish rate limit, no longer limited to 1 publish per second
 - Increased event data size, up to 16384 bytes
-- Binary values in event data
+- Binary and structured values in event data

 ## Usage